Sintexer/learning-path/01 - AWS/AWS Compute/AWS EC2/EC2 instance sizing.md

+> **No one-size-fits-all compute service exists because it depends on your needs.
+The key is to understand what each option offers.**

 Your instance sizing will depend on both the demands of your application and the anticipated size of your user base.
 Forecasting server capacity for an [[Cloud#On-premises|on-premises]] application requires difficult decisions involving significant upfront capital spending.
 In contrast, changes to the allocation of your [[Cloud#Cloud|cloud-based]] services can be made with a simple API call.
 Because of the AWS pay-as-you-go model, you can match your infrastructure capacity to your application’s demand, instead of the other way around.